 Singapore General Hospital (SGH), a member of the

 In order to effect self-management well, the person with type 1 diabetes needs to know:

-This is because carbohydrates is the main macronutrient that results in increased glucose levels post meals.
-Hence, knowing exactly how much carbohydrates is in each meal becomes important for deciding on the mealtime quick-acting insulin dose.
+This is because carbohydrates are the main macronutrient that result in increased glucose levels post-meals.
+Hence, knowing exactly how much carbohydrates are in each meal becomes important for deciding on the mealtime quick-acting insulin dose.

 SgDAFNE (Dose Adjustment For Normal Eating)

 Singapore General Hospital (SGH) conducts a structured education programme in both self-management and advanced carbohydrate counting known as the

 SgDAFNE (Dose Adjustment For Normal Eating) course.
 It is currently the only centre in Asia that runs this programme.
 This course is accessible to all those with type 1 diabetes.

 See next page for a